li-boxuan/Terminus-CLI/README.md

-# Terminus
+# Terminus CLI

-Terminus is an agent for terminal-based task execution.
-It integrates with Harbor for agent evaluation and task execution.
+Terminus CLI is a CLI agent for terminal-based task execution.
+It can be used as a standalone tool, although it was primarily designed as a research-preview agent for evaluating the abilities of language models to power autonomous agents in the terminal.

 ## Installation